By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 # 8: Antibiotics

 Even though antibiotics fall under the category of medication, I want to make a big deal out of them for a couple of reasons.
 One is that people run to their doctors at the first sign of a cough, sneeze, or cold, and demand an antibiotic.
 As a result, these drugs are highly overprescribed and often don’t effect the length or intensity of a cold or flu, which are caused by a virus.
 Antibiotics combat bacteria but they don’t take out viruses.
 One common side effect is fatigue which results from the antibiotic killing not only harmful bacteria but also killing the absolutely essential benign bacteria that reside in your gut and that are intimately involved in immune and digestive functions.
 When depleted, your digestion and resistance suffer, and fatigue and diarrhea can develop.
-The solution is to take a probiotic supplement that replaces the good bacteria.
+The solution is to eat probiotic foods and/or take a probiotic supplement that replaces the good bacteria.
 You’ve likely heard of them: acidophilus and bifidabacteria, are two common strains.
 You can find probiotics in a health food store.
 Take them for a month or so after an antibiotic course, or better yet, take them routinely.

 # 9: Chronic Illness